mcw-rcc/mcw-rcc.github.io/docs/index.md

 # Research Computing Documentation

 !!! tip "Announcements"
     - April 5, 2023: Maintenance from 9PM-12AM.
 Cluster jobs will be blocked during maintenance.
-Login nodes will be rebooted and access to storage may also be disrupted.
+Login nodes will be rebooted.
+Open OnDemand will be rebooted.
+Access to storage may be disrupted.

 ## Introduction